NoahTunesLaunchpadYT/MTRX2700-ThursPM-6/README.md

 ## Project Overview

 ## Exercise 1
-Converting functions, involving all to uppercase, all to lowercase, a ceasar cipher and a Substitution Cipher.
+Converting functions, involving converting a string to all to uppercase, all to lowercase, a ceasar cipher and a Substitution Cipher.

 ## Exercise 2
 Functions that involve using LEDs as output and user button used as inputs to create a bunch of patterns.